ThioJoe/Basic-OpenAI-API-Scripts/README.md

 ## How to Use:
 1. Make sure any required packages are installed.
 You can use `pip install -r requirements.txt`
-   - Currently the only required package is `openai`
 2. Add your OpenAI API key to `key.txt`
 3. Run a script such as `chat.py` or `Dalle3.py`